urbit/urbit.org-reloaded/content/docs/arvo/dill/tasks.md

 Unwatch a session to which you've previously subscribed with [%view](#view).

-The ability to specify a session is not yet implemented in Dill, so `session` is always `~` and it's always the default session.
+The ability to specify a session is not yet implemented in Dill, so `session` is always `~`, the default session.

 #### Returns